QA Strategy

 Step 3 — Set up the UAT environment: UAT should run in a staging environment that mirrors production as closely as possible — same data (anonymized if necessary), same integrations, same configurations.
 Testing in a sterile environment with fake data produces sterile results.

 Step 4 — Brief the testers: UAT testers aren't QA professionals — they're business users.
 Brief them on what to test, how to report issues, and what constitutes a pass vs a fail.
-Provide clear, written instructions and a simple way to submit feedback (annotated screenshots, session recordings, or a bug reporting widget).
+Provide clear, written instructions and a simple way to submit feedback (annotated screenshots, session replay recordings, or a visual bug reporting widget).

 Step 5 — Execute and track: Give testers a defined time window to complete their scenarios.
 Track progress in real time: which scenarios have been executed, which passed, which failed, and which are blocked.
 Use a dashboard that shows UAT progress at a glance.